-The target population to be served by ACT include adults diagnosed with SMI that have had difficulty engaging in the traditional mental health system.
-These individuals may have co-occurring substance use and physical health disorders.
-These individuals may also be high users of emergency and/or crisis services, isolated from community supports (including family), in danger of losing their housing/becoming homeless, homeless, and/or have histories of involvement with the criminal justice system.
+The target population to be served by Older Adult ACT include adults 55 years old and older diagnosed with SMI that have had difficulty engaging in the traditional mental health system.
+These individuals may be high users of emergency and/or crisis services, isolated from community supports (including family), in danger of losing their housing/becoming homeless, homeless, and/or have histories of involvement with the criminal justice system.